RuvenBaumgart/Fintech_REST_Api/docs/rest_api.md

   * show the cummulated balance of all account for the financial instituation

 * POST /api/accounts/{customerId}
-  * create a new account for givven customerId
+  * create a new account for given customerId

 * PUT /api/accounts/{customerId}
   * update the balance on the account